An eportfolio is most useful when shared with other people, whether this is a tutor, a prospective employer, or groups of people working together.

 Share with others

-- Search for an individual or group using the drop down lost.
-In the image below, we have selected 'Users'.
-You can also share directly with one of the pre-existing 'General' groups (we strongly recommend not using 'Public' however) or share with a group that you own (or are a member of) from the list at the bottom of the menu.
+- Share with a group that you own (or are a member of) from the list at the bottom of the menu.

-- Start and end date for sharing - once you have shared the item, you can (optionally) set a date and time between which the shared item will be available.
+- Set a date and time between which the shared item will be available.
 Select a start date in From (you can choose 'now'), and an end date in To.

 Sharing a collection with a group can be a very useful way of creating a standard template that other people can use as a starting point for their own work (e.g. when an assignment is set by a tutor who would like all students to follow a certain basic format).

-However, in order to allow students to copy the collection into their own portfolio, there is an important setting under Advanced options that needs to be switched on to allow copying (3).
-This must be set to Yes.
+In order to allow students to copy a collection into their own portfolio, the Allow Copying option under Advanced options must be set to Yes.

 - Allow users to leave comments.
 This is a useful way to get feedback on work created within a shared portfolio.